 And, along the way, I’ve learned so much about peace and joy after abuse.
-That’s why I do this work—to help others in pain discover that there is more than that hurt.
+That’s why I started this website—to help others in pain discover that there is more than that hurt.
 Joy can balance it out.
 It can make life worth living.
 It can guide you towards enjoying life and love.

 I’m the type of person who, on a trip to the ER, will make the doctors laugh and smile even after I’ve been there for several hours.
 I’ll also sit down with a struggling friend or client and my own eyes will tear up as we face the pain they hold together.
 I’m curious about emotion, the enjoyable and the difficult, and I’m constantly exploring the idea of joy.

-I’m hopeful you’ll join me on this journey of cultivating joy, like by following me on Instagram or YouTube, or joining my signature eCourse where I teach all I’ve learned (so far!) on creating a joyous present and future.
+I’m hopeful you’ll join me on this journey of cultivating joy, like by following me on Instagram or YouTube, too.

 No matter what—keep searching for your own joy.
 It’s in your heart, you’ve just got to find ways to uncover it.